They’re generally excellent places for drawing attention.

 Said restaurant, the Cambridge Street Kitchen, is an intimate spot worthy of both candlelit date nights and al fresco brunches.
 Breakfast, lunch and dinner are plated up on a neon-lit dining counter overlooking the open kitchen, or on tables with plush banquette seating, where you’ll be able to tuck into full English breakfasts and shakshouka by day, and hearty dishes like venison haunch with salsify and chestnut by night.
-After which, you might care to stretch your legs, head downstairs, and sink a cinematically themed cocktail or two in the Clarendon Cocktail Cellar.

 As one of their four hotels across England, the Artist Residence’s owners are clued up on what makes a good stay.
 It’s a sociable spot where you can while away an afternoon by the open fire in their lounge, hit the ping pong table, or sign up to one of their regular drinks tastings, craft workshops, or live music nights.

 It’s a place you could easel-y get used to…

 NOTE: Rooms at the Artist Residence start at £230 a night (breakfast not included) – you can find out more and book on their website HERE.